web-platform-dx/web-features/docs/guidelines.md

 ### Word and phrase list

-For general usage recommendations not covered by this list, such word choice or punctuation, refer to the [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/).
+For general usage recommendations not covered by this list, such as word choice or punctuation, refer to the [Microsoft Writing Style Guide](https://learn.microsoft.com/en-us/style-guide/welcome/).

 #### allows